What is Van der Waals equation?

 The pressure correction factor (a) originates from the intermolecular attraction and Pa = an2/V2.
 Therefore, the internal pressure of the gas can be measured by the pressure correction factor.

-The higher the value of the pressure correction factor grater is the intermolecular attraction and more easily the gas liquefied.
+The higher the value of the pressure correction factor greater the intermolecular attraction and the more easily the gas liquefied.

 Van der Waals constant (a) for greenhouse gas carbon dioxide gas = 3.95 but hydrogen gas = 0.22.